hdevilbiss/freeCodeCampJS/Functional Programming/preface-to-functional-programming.md

 ## The map array method

 The `map` method is an iterator method which is used on array directly.
 It receives a function, known as a **callback**, which acts on each item in the array.

-It returns an array; the original array after having been called back upon. :)
+It returns an array; a copy of the original array, that has been mutated by the callback function.
+The return array will be the same length as the original array.

+Thankfully, the original array will not have been mutated.
+This means that `map` is a "pure" function.

 According to [freeCodeCamp.org](https://freecodecamp.org), the callback function may receive up to three arguments: